 Selecting the best product for your skin’s needs can seem daunting with so many sunscreen options available.
 The optimal type of sunscreen is one that you will use each day, so long as it offers safe and effective protection with an SPF of 35 or higher.
 Both of the two main types of sunscreen — physical sunscreen and chemical sunscreen — are formulated with active ingredients that help protect the skin from UV rays.
 Our Gainesville dermatologists can provide sun-care recommendations for your specific skin type.

 Physical sunscreen (or mineral sunscreen) contains minerals, such as zinc oxide and titanium dioxide that block and scatter the sun’s rays before they can penetrate the skin and cause damage.
 Physical sunscreens are differentiated by their active sun-protection ingredients and contain ingredients that are less likely to irritate the skin than chemical sunscreens.

 Chemical sunscreens contain ingredients like avobenzone and octisalate that work like a sponge by absorbing the sun’s rays.
 This type of formula is often considered to be easier to rub into the skin than physical sunscreens.
 While both types of sunscreens can provide sun protection, certain sunscreen formulas and ingredients may be more beneficial than others.

 How To Select Sunscreen

-The most effective way to choose a sunscreen with beneficial ingredients, adequate protection abilities from both UVA and UVB rays, and an ideal formula is with the help of a dermatologist in Gainesville, FL.
+The most effective way to choose a sunscreen with beneficial ingredients, adequate, broad-spectrum protection from both UVA and UVB rays.
+A dermatologist in Gainesville with our practice can help you select the ideal sunscreen for your skin type.
 Look for sunscreens that offer these features: